Aligned-Design/aligned_postd_1125/docs/SOCKETIO_REALTIME.md

-# Socket.io Real-Time Configuration Guide
+# POSTD Socket.io Real-Time Configuration Guide

+> **Status:** ✅ Active – This is an active guide for POSTD Socket.io real-time features.
+> **Last Updated:** 2025-01-20

-Complete setup and integration guide for Socket.io real-time features in the Aligned AI platform.
+Complete setup and integration guide for Socket.io real-time features in the POSTD platform.

 ## Table of Contents